 Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Prince Oswald had the responsibility of heading the nation’s forces against outside attack.
-Little did the commoners know, the forces in the Northern Dominion of Purnesia had recently ramped up its efforts to gather military might.
+Little did the commoners know, the forces in the Northern Empire of Purnesia had recently ramped up its efforts to gather military might.
 There was word of certain belligerent factions that wished for war again.

 Along the border wall, there were often small skirmishes as the northern forces tried to send spies over to figure out weak points in the Kingdom of Sistina’s rule.
 Try as he might, they would manage a way to sneak back information about the inner happenings within the kingdom.

 Ever since the Duke’s passing, these efforts had only increased, seeing that a large hole in the power balance of the nobility had opened.
 The late Duke had been a significant player in the forces against the royal family, gathering a plethora of weapons and armor, as well as holding the support of a large portion of the kingdom’s lords.
 The people would naturally rally behind their territorial lords.

 While having a large force opposing the royal family was far from a favorable option, at the very least, that meant the military’s actions remained strong and vigilant.
 With no one to lead this effort, the gathered powers had scattered in the wind.
 Unlikely that these same noblemen would be as motivated to protect the country without a favorable head, this situation had made the country, as a whole, more vulnerable to foreign powers.
 For that reason, there had been more attempts in the recent months up north.